SansGuidon/bookmarks/README.md

 # Photography
 * [Exposure-Mat](http://expomat.tripod.com) - build yourself a free light meter that fits in your wallet.
+* [Joe L. Wroten](https://medium.com/@SharpShark28/whats-in-a-photo-e00637e9fc99) - What’s In A Photo?

 # Privacy
 * [Mo Bitar](https://dev.to/bitario/privacy-is-power) - Privacy is Power
+* [Walker Harrison](https://dev.to/walker/the-search-for-self-how-to-obtain-and-analyze-your-history-of-google-searches) - The Search for Self: How to obtain and analyze your history of Google searches

 # Programming
 * [Mastodon](https://instances.mastodon.xyz/list) - take a break from twitter and switch to one of mastodon instances.